 Communism is a global, classless society based on social ownership of the means of production that we expect will supersede capitalism.

 Such a superior society based on mutual regard rather than profit is made possible by capitalism itself.
 On the one hand, the high level of economic development achieved under capitalism means that communism would not be shared poverty and toil but rather its opposites - shared abundance and work done willingly, that fully develops the individual's creative powers.
 On the other hand, capitalism creates the agent of change, the proletariat.
 This is a class to which most people belong once capitalism is fully developed.
 It has no interest in the present system and is equipped by modern conditions to begin the struggle to transform society and itself.

 Rescuing the Message of The Communist Manifesto: the revolutionary role of capitalism

 In The Communist Manifesto of 1848, Marx and Engels place heavy stress on the revolutionary role of capitalism in dragging humanity out of economic and social backwardness, and changing us from peasants into proletarians.
 By doing this, capitalism removes the only insurmountable obstacle to a classless communist society based on mutual regard and the full development of the individual.
 Such a society ceases to be a pipe dream, and instead becomes something made possible by historically created conditions.
 The more that capitalism displaces the old conditions the better the basis for beginning the revolutionary transition to the new society.
 [PDF] [Webpage]

 No. Marxism shows how communism can only emerge from advanced capitalism.
 It could not be expected to emerge from the backward conditions that existed in regions such as Russia and China in the first half of the 20th century.

 What failed was a transition process that only took the first steps before succumbing to the unfavorable circumstances.

 Go here for more on this question.

-This is just another instance where Marx and the "Marxists" are on different planets. [more]
+This is just another instance where Marx and the "Marxists" are not on the same page. [here]